Fuller & Thaler Asset Management Inc. Buys 220,674 Shares of Portland General Electric (NYSE:POR)

 Portland General Electric Announces Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Monday, April 15th.
-Shareholders of record on Friday, March 22nd will be given a dividend of $0.475 per share.
+The company also recently declared a quarterly dividend, which will be paid on Monday, April 15th.
+Investors of record on Friday, March 22nd will be issued a $0.475 dividend.
 The ex-dividend date of this dividend is Thursday, March 21st.
-This represents a $1.90 annualized dividend and a dividend yield of 4.58%.
-Portland General Electric’s dividend payout ratio (DPR) is presently 81.55%.
+This represents a $1.90 dividend on an annualized basis and a dividend yield of 4.58%.
+Portland General Electric’s payout ratio is 81.55%.

 Analyst Upgrades and Downgrades

 A number of research firms have commented on POR.
-LADENBURG THALM/SH SH began coverage on Portland General Electric in a report on Thursday, November 9th.
-They set a “buy” rating and a $43.00 price target on the stock.
+Bank of America cut Portland General Electric from a “buy” rating to a “neutral” rating and decreased their price target for the company from $55.00 to $43.00 in a report on Monday, February 5th.
 StockNews.com raised Portland General Electric from a “sell” rating to a “hold” rating in a report on Monday.
 Barclays reduced their target price on Portland General Electric from $47.00 to $45.00 and set an “overweight” rating on the stock in a report on Monday, January 22nd.
-Mizuho reaffirmed a “neutral” rating and issued a $42.00 target price (down from $43.00) on shares of Portland General Electric in a report on Tuesday.
-Finally, Bank of America cut Portland General Electric from a “buy” rating to a “neutral” rating and reduced their target price for the stock from $55.00 to $43.00 in a report on Monday, February 5th.
-Five analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
-Based on data from MarketBeat, the company presently has an average rating of “Moderate Buy” and a consensus price target of $46.11.
+LADENBURG THALM/SH SH assumed coverage on Portland General Electric in a report on Thursday, November 9th.
+They issued a “buy” rating and a $43.00 target price on the stock.
+Finally, Mizuho reaffirmed a “neutral” rating and issued a $42.00 target price (down from $43.00) on shares of Portland General Electric in a report on Tuesday.
+Five investment analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+According to MarketBeat, the stock currently has a consensus rating of “Moderate Buy” and a consensus target price of $46.11.

 Get Our Latest Analysis on POR